East Nusa Tenggara: Government and administrative divisions

 Notes: (a) includes Alor and Pantar islands. (b) East Flores Regency includes Adonara and Solor islands as well as the eastern part of Flores Island.

 (c) West Manggarai Regency includes Komodo and Rinca islands off the west coast of Flores.

-The province comprises two of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
-The East Nusa Tenggara I Electoral District consists of the 10 regencies jn the Northern (Flores) group, and elects 6 members to the People's Representative Council.
-The East Nusa Tenggara II Electoral District consists of the 7 regencies in the Southeastern (Timor) group and the 4 regencies in the Southwestern (Sumba) group, together with the city of Kupang, and elects 7 members to the People's Representative Council.
+The province has two of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The East Nusa Tenggara I Electoral District consists of the ten regencies in the Northern (Flores) group, and elects six members to the People's Representative Council.
+The East Nusa Tenggara II Electoral District consists of the six regencies in the Southeastern (Timor) group and the five regencies in the Southwestern (Sumba) group, together with the city of Kupang, and elects seven members to the People's Representative Council.

 List of provincial governors

 Below is a list of governors who have held office in the East Nusa Tenggara.